cjbell630/FNaF_Advance/notes.md

 Every 1s/60f, pick random number 0-34464 inclusive.
 If 1, golden freddy is set to appear.
 > NOTE: intended behavior from Scott was 1 in 100000, but due to Clickteam 2.5 random function integer max value, the
 > true odds are 1 in 34464
+> NOTE: This means that if the appearance is triggered, you have 1 second to view it?
+It doesn't stay triggered all
+> night?
+> NOTE: What happens if the player is looking at 2b and then golden freddy is set to appear?
+I've never seen him suddenly appear before.

 Whenever cam 2b is viewed, if Bonnie is not there and Golden freddy is set to appear (above value=1), the poster will be shown, and Golden Freddy will be in the office when the cam is closed.